MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 **language\_code**

 A Dataverse integer language code to select the list localized labels to be loaded.
-If no language\_code is provided, the default language of the site application Dataverse connection will be used.
+If no language\_code is provided, the default language of the site application Dataverse connection is used.

 ```
 {% entitylist name:"My List", language_code:1033 %}